okas832/CS374_GP/pr3/dp3.md

-5. Wanted to modify the submission because of the typo but he couldn’t.
+5. Wanted to modify the submission because of the typo, but he couldn’t.

    Participant : P3

    Criticality : Low

-   Solution : We didn’t thought about this but we can add this flow to the storyboard.
+   Solution : We didn’t think about this, but we can add this flow to the storyboard.